BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/Maya.md

 Would you want to upgrade to the latest available pre-release of the exporter plugins, you can easily launch back the installer and follow the same exact procedure to update the installed plugins to their latest versions.

-Please not that both the software you are trying to install the plugin for should be closed during the installation.
+Please note that both the software you are trying to install the plugin for should be closed during the installation.

 ## Manual Install

 The plug-in is designed for Maya 2017 or later.
-This guide is about the Windows version (a MacOS version is coming soon).
+This guide is about the Windows version (a macOS version is coming soon).
 To download it, go to the [Github project Releases](https://github.com/BabylonJS/Exporters/releases).

 ![releases](/img/exporters/installer/GithubPreRelease.png)